Gabriel-22-01-2000/Gabriel-22-01-2000/README.md

 Hola 👋🏻,

-I am a Front End Developer currently working in Mexico, I am interested in digital marketing, I write and develop software solutions (open source) with JavaScript, ReactJs and NodeJS
+I am a Software Developer currently working in Mexico, I am interested in digital marketing, I write and develop software solutions (open source) with JavaScript, ReactJs and NodeJS

-You can see what I'm currently doing on this site [natterstefan.me] [1].

 ## 📬 Get in touch